 Insights platforms are designed to drive faster, more efficient knowledge sharing and access to the insights and research stakeholders need to to make data-driven decisions by allowing information to be better organized, easier to manage, and shareable.
 These platforms also incorporate a social component that allows team members to share insights with each other, as well as encouraging them to interact with others.
 This kind of crowdsourcing eliminates those disruptive requests insight teams get bombarded with and helps to make other departments self-sufficient.

 Keep Data Centralized

 According to the Market Research blog, organizations are spending upwards of $16 billion on research yearly, and that number is expected to continue to grow.
 Insights teams are spending much of their day pulling research and data from a multitude of different sources and trying to figure out how to distribute buyer and customer profiles in a way that is comprehensive and digestible.

 Unfortunately, this doesn’t leave a lot of time to turn those insights into action.
 And as long as data is locked in siloed environment, nothing is going to change.
 The amount of data available is only going to grow, which means eliminating silos is going to be even more difficult unless organizations start nipping it in the bud early.
 Knowledge sharing platforms are a catalyst for keeping information from different sources organized and categorized, meaning teams have faster access to data to make better, more informed decisions.

 A Single Source of Truth

-Data isn’t the only thing that may be siloed at your company, departments can also operate in silos, which probably isn’t surprising.
-In fact, 27% of organizations view this as a reason to why they are failing according to one Forrester Report.
+Data isn’t the only thing that may be siloed at your company.
+Departments can also operate in silos, which probably isn’t surprising.
+In fact, 27 percent of organizations view this as a reason why they are failing, according to one Forrester Report.